- Purchase the complete Expat Arrivals Thailand Guide (PDF)

 Scams in Thailand

 Expats who have just landed in Thailand often fall prey to scams – and most expats in the country have experienced at least one.

-The good news is that in most cases they involve a relatively minor sum of money and new arrivals usually smarten up after a few weeks in town and never fall victim again.
+The good news is that in most cases they involve a relatively minor sum of money.
+New arrivals usually smarten up after a few weeks in town and never fall victim again.